 The abstracts and all the material produced must be in English.

-At the end of the Forum, the selected authors will be asked to submit an article which will be published in the Young Professionals Forum proceedings starting from October 2020.
+At the end of the Forum, the selected authors will be asked to submit an article which will be published in the Young Professionals Forum proceedings in 2020.

 The editorial guidelines and the information about the presentation will be communicated to the authors after the selection.